 He received his PhD in 2014 from The Courtauld Institute of Art, London, and before starting at UEA in January 2017 held a series of fellowships at the Victoria and Albert Museum in London, Columbia University in New York, and the Max-Planck-Institut für Wissenschaftsgeschite in Berlin.

 Jack’s research and teaching focuses on the history of art and visual culture in the very broadest sense, investigating the relationship between art objects and their makers, audiences, and original contexts.
 He has taught widely on material from the classical world to the present day.

 In particular he specialises in the art of the Middle Ages (from roughly the fifth to fifteenth centuries), where his work uses artworks as a gateway onto the complex cultures of medieval Europe and the Middle East.
 His research treats objects as intricate puzzles that can be slowly unravelled, layer by layer, to tell us all sorts of things about the world at the time of their creation, from grand political structures or religious narratives to the more mundane and distinctly human details of everyday life in the past.

-His current and forthcoming academic publications and teaching cover a diverse range of subjects, including twentieth-century painting, historical surgical instruments, renaissance sculpture, medieval medicine and anatomical practice, the history of cartography, eighteenth-century architecture, scientific and mathematical diagrams, contemporary political caricature, and internet art.
+His academic publications and teaching cover a diverse range of subjects, including twentieth-century painting, historical surgical instruments, renaissance sculpture, medieval medicine and anatomical practice, the history of cartography, eighteenth-century architecture, scientific and mathematical diagrams, contemporary political caricature, and internet art.